Khatta Meetha Papeeta: Sweet and Sour Green Papaya

 Grate the papaya.

 In a non-stick pan, heat a teaspoon of oil and add panch phoron to it.
-When panchphoron crackles, add grated papaya, finely chopped green chillies, sugar and salt.
+When panchphoron crackles, add grated papaya, finely chopped green chilies, sugar and salt.

 Toss on high flame for a couple of minutes till the papaya softens.
 Stir in lemon juice and chopped coriander leaves.
 Khatta-meetha paratha is now ready to eat.
 Tastes great with parathas and a spicy curry.